Samuel I. Parker

-Samuel Iredell Parker (October 17, 1891 – December 1, 1975) was the most "highly decorated" United States Army soldier of World War I. A Second Lieutenant and a recipient of the United States military's highest decoration, the Medal of Honor, for his actions in the Battle of Soissons France during World War I. President Franklin D. Roosevelt presented the Medal of Honor to Parker on May 7, 1936, at the White House in a ceremony which U.S. Army Chief of Staff Maj.
+Samuel Iredell Parker (October 17, 1891 – December 1, 1975) was one of the most decorated United States Army soldiers of World War I. A Second Lieutenant and a recipient of the United States military's highest decoration, the Medal of Honor, for his actions in the Battle of Soissons France during World War I. President Franklin D. Roosevelt presented the Medal of Honor to Parker on May 7, 1936, at the White House in a ceremony which U.S. Army Chief of Staff Maj.
 Gen. Malin H. Craig attended.

 Parker's other awards include the Distinguished Service Cross, two awards of the Silver Star, the Legion of Merit, two Purple Hearts, and the Croix de Guerre.

 Personal life

 Born on October 17, 1891, in Monroe, North Carolina, Parker was one of four children born to Frances Ann (Johnston) and John Daniel Parker.
 He was a descendent of William Bradford, a founder of Plymouth Colony, in Massachusetts, and of associate justice of the Supreme Court of the United States James Iredell.
 He was also a brother of United States federal judge John J. Parker.

 He was commissioned an Army lieutenant in 1917 and served with the First Infantry Division in France during World War I, during which won all three of the nation's highest awards for gallantry in combat.

 After the war, Parker worked in textile mills in North Carolina.
 During World War II, he returned to active duty, rose to the rank of lieutenant colonel and was involved with training soldiers at Fort Benning, Georgia.

-He died on Dececember 1, 1975 at Walter Reed Army Medical Center, Washington, D.C., and was buried at Oakwood Cemetery, Concord, North Carolina.
+He died on December 1, 1975, at Walter Reed Army Medical Center, Washington, D.C., and was buried at Oakwood Cemetery, Concord, North Carolina.